alper/alpernl/content/posts/ronald-rietveld-arcam-lecture/index.md

 > In the Netherlands people start inventarizing what could go wrong and nobody wants to take responsibility.

  **Update:** Streamlined a bit more and added links.

+[^1]: They will be revised a bit further and I'll add my comments tomorrow.
+[^2]: Some old dude was really negative about Pluk de Nacht, but I think everybody I know that went was totally positive about the festival.